Electoral system: Indirect elections

-Systems used outside politics
+Proposed and lesser-used systems

-In addition to the various electoral systems in use in the political sphere, there are numerous others, some of which are proposals and some of which have been adopted for usage in business (such as electing corporate board members) or for organisations but not for public elections.
+In addition to the current electoral systems used for political elections, there are numerous other systems that have been used in the past, are currently used only in private organizations (such as electing board members of corporations or student organizations), or have never been fully implemented.

+Winner-take-all systems

-Ranked systems include Bucklin voting, the various Condorcet methods (Copeland's, Dodgson's, Kemeny-Young, Maximal lotteries, Minimax, Nanson's, Ranked pairs, Schulze), the Coombs' method and positional voting.
-There are also several variants of single transferable vote, including CPO-STV, Schulze STV and the Wright system.
-Dual-member proportional representation is a proposed system with two candidates elected in each constituency, one with the most votes and one to ensure proportionality of the combined results.
-Biproportional apportionment is a system whereby the total number of votes is used to calculate the number of seats each party is due, followed by a calculation of the constituencies in which the seats should be awarded in order to achieve the total due to them.
+Among the Ranked systems these include Bucklin voting, the various Condorcet methods (Copeland's, Dodgson's, Kemeny-Young, Maximal lotteries, Minimax, Nanson's, Ranked pairs, Schulze), the Coombs' method and positional voting.

-Cardinal electoral systems allow voters to evaluate candidates independently.
-The complexity ranges from approval voting where voters simply state whether they approve of a candidate or not to range voting, where a candidate is scored from a set range of numbers.
-Other cardinal systems include proportional approval voting, sequential proportional approval voting, satisfaction approval voting, highest median rules (including the majority judgment), and the D21 – Janeček method where voters can cast positive and negative votes.
+Among the Cardinal electoral systems, the most well known of these is range voting, where any number of candidates are scored from a set range of numbers.
+A very common example of range voting are the 5-star ratings used for many customer satisfaction surveys and reviews.
+Other cardinal systems include satisfaction approval voting, highest median rules (including the majority judgment), and the D21 – Janeček method where voters can cast positive and negative votes.

 Historically, weighted voting systems were used in some countries.
 These allocated a greater weight to the votes of some voters than others, either indirectly by allocating more seats to certain groups (such as the Prussian three-class franchise), or by weighting the results of the vote.
 The latter system was used in colonial Rhodesia for the 1962 and 1965 elections.
 The elections featured two voter rolls (the 'A' roll being largely European and the 'B' roll largely African); the seats of the House Assembly were divided into 50 constituency seats and 15 district seats.
 Although all voters could vote for both types of seats, 'A' roll votes were given greater weight for the constituency seats and 'B' roll votes greater weight for the district seats.
 Weighted systems are still used in corporate elections, with votes weighted to reflect stock ownership.

+Proportional systems

+Dual-member proportional representation is a proposed system with two members elected to represent each constituency, one with the most votes cast in the district and one to ensure proportionality of the combined results using votes cast in the district and elsewhere.
+Biproportional apportionment is a system where the total number of votes is used to calculate the number of seats each party is due, followed by a calculation of the constituencies in which the seats should be awarded in order to achieve the total due to them.

+Proportional systems that use ranked choice voting include STV and STV variants, such as CPO-STV, Schulze STV and the Wright system.

+Among the proportional voting systems that use rating are Thiele's voting rules and Phragmen's voting rule.
+A special case of Thiele's voting rules is Proportional Approval Voting.
+Some proportional systems that may be used with either ranking or rating include the Method of Equal Shares and the Expanding Approvals Rule.